skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 .. testcode::

-    # BAD APPROACH: Compute the satellite's position
+    # A POOR APPROACH - Compute both the satellite
-    # relative to the Solar System barycenter, then call
+    # and observer positions relative to the Solar
+    # System barycenter ("ssb"), then call observe()
-    # observe() to compensate for light-travel time.
+    # to compensate for light-travel time.

     de421 = load('de421.bsp')
     earth = de421['earth']